shilab/EBEN-epistasis/README.md

 The bc_matrix.txt includes the miRNA expression data and the pathological data.

-The R script submit.R shows the whole pipeline to analysis the main and epistasis effect using miRNA expression and pathological data.
+The R script submit.R shows the whole pipeline to analyze the main and epistasis effect of microRNA expression on pathological stages of colon cancer.
+This pipeline can be adjusted to investigate the main and epistasis effect of other biological entities using appropriate datasets.